gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/transfer-order/README.md

 Transfer orders are initiated in the NetSuite ERP system, facilitating the movement of inventory from warehouses to stores, between stores, or stores to warehouses.

+{% hint style="info" %}
+Once a transfer order is created and synced, any updates or modifications must be handled by creating a new transfer order.
+The same transfer order should never be edited.
+{% endhint %}

 <table data-view="cards"><thead><tr><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td>Warehouse to Store</td><td><a href="warehousetostore.md">warehousetostore.md</a></td></tr><tr><td>Store to Warehouse</td><td><a href="storetowarehouse.md">storetowarehouse.md</a></td></tr><tr><td>Store to Store</td><td><a href="storetostore.md">storetostore.md</a></td></tr></tbody></table>